aaronlyy/veloq/README.md

 <!-- [Documentation](https://veloq.aaronlyy.dev/docs) -->

-Veloq is a simple benchmarking tool for command line interfaces.
+Veloq is a simple benchmarking & replay tool for command line interfaces.

 > [!WARNING]
 > This project is in early stages of development and can change anytime.